wren-lang/wren/doc/site/qa.markdown

  *  I think [fibers](fibers.html) are a really powerful tool, and implementing them is straightforward in a bytecode VM that doesn't use the native stack.

+## Why is the VM stack-based instead of register-based?

+Bytecode VMs come in two flavors.
+Stack-based VMs have short (usually one-byte) instructions whose operands are implicitly understood to be at the top of the stack.
+That means you often have a couple of instructions to push some stuff on the stack and then an instruction to do something.

+Register-based VMs have big instructions (usually 32 bits) that contain both an opcode and a couple of numbers indicating where in the stack the operands can be found.
+This is cool because it means, that, for example, this Lua statement:

+    :::lua
+    a = b + c

+Can be a single bytecode instruction.
+In a stack-based language, it would be four&mdash;push `b`, push `c`, add, store `a`.
+(Though note that in both cases you've got 32 total bits of code.)

+Lua used to be stack-based and switched to register-based and got a speed boost.
+Why not use registers for Wren?

+I've implemented a [register-based VM before](http://finch.stuffwithstuff.com/).
+I think it's a cool model, but I don't think it would bring much benefit for Wren.
+It's more effort to compile, and I'm trying to keep Wren's implementation as simple as possible.

+In return for that complexity, you can generate fewer instructions.
+However, I don't think Wren would be able to take advantage of that.
+Wren doesn't currently have any dedicated instructions for arithmetic.
+Operators are just regular method calls and can call user-defined procedures.

+The calling convention for methods requires all of their parameters to be at the top of the caller's stack so that they can become bottom of the callee's stack frame window.
+To call `+` in Wren, we still have to push the arguments on top of the stack.
+Likewise, the method calling convention places the return value where the first argument was, so we'd have to move it back down to the destination slot after the call.

+It may be worth having dedicated instructions for arithmetic that special case the built-in types before falling back to user-defined operator methods (which I assume is what Lua does since they added operator overloading late in the language's development).
+If that happens, it may be possible to switch to register-based.

+But I'm not convinced it would be an actual performance win.
+A lot of details of the language affect whether a register-based VM is better.
+For example, assignments are statements in Lua but expressions in Wren, which would make them harder to compile to efficient register-based code.

 ## What about your other languages?

 This is a strange question if you don't happen to know [who I am][me].
 In the